jruels/tf-foundation/labs/tf-refactor/index.md

 Apply the changes.

-Note that the operation updated all five of your resources by destroying and recreating them.
+Note that the message stating your resources have changed.
 In this scenario, you encountered a hidden resource dependency because both bucket names rely on the same resource.

 Carefully review Terraform execution plans before applying them.
 If an operator does not carefully review the plan output or if CI/CD pipelines automatically apply changes, you may accidentally apply breaking changes to your resources.